 The second reason is reduce eWaste and upgrade the parts of the phone that have become obsolete, without discarding the whole.

 There is a point there, but just as with A, the integrated solution is superior.
 A new and higher resolution display needs more pixels, hence more data, hence a more powerful GPU.
 The interdependency is still much too high.

-Of course Google knows all this, they were just trying to commoditise the phone business to such an extend that it would become a PC market.
+They are having a hard time maintaining that position because new vendors like Huawai are eating away at their lower segments.
+So, if no-one makes money in the device business, why would you make money by selling the parts?
+What can we learn?
+In short: User need, pervasiveness and willingness to pay are key to any product and good Product Owners/Managers make sure they have the right answers before they start building a product.
+After thought Of course Google knows all this, they were just trying to commoditise the phone business to such an extend that it would become a PC market.
 Because in the PC market the dominant OS captured all the value, and not the component makers.
 Smart guys!

 Want to learn more about agility, martial arts and product management?
 Go order the book from bol.com if you are in the Netherlands or Belgium or sign up to get the international edition.